 Choose your question wisely.
 Actively go through each of the essay titles thinking about what points you have to address.
 Pick the one you have the most thoughts on.

-Avoid ploughing in and then realising you only have two weak points!
+Avoid ploughing in, only to realise you have two weak points!

-Plan your essay carefully; spend up to 10 minutes on it.
+Plan your essay carefully by spending up to ten minutes on it.
 Plan to the point where you know exactly what you are going to write.

 Split the plan into two parts:

-Part 1: “The brain dump phase”.
+This is the brain dump phase.
 Write down everything you know about the subject.

-Part 2: “The organisation phase”.
-Organising the dumped material into a coherent and logical structure.
+This is the organisation phase.
+Organise the dumped material into a coherent and logical structure.

 If your prompt is ‘obese people shouldn't be treated under the NHS because it's a self-inflicted condition’, the subsections might be: